JimOfLeisure/c3sat/develop/doc/2020notes.md

 cty improvements (buildings), techs, and maybe some other stuff.
 Then a couple of ESPN sections and CULT, each with a length in bytes.
 And then there is another unnamed/count-not-included int32 array.

-- LEAD
+## LEAD
   - int32 length (offsets from below start after length)
   - 0x00: int32 player order? player index? (as expected)
   - 0x04: int32 race ID, -1 if not playing
   - 0x08: int32 starts game at 0
-  - 0x0c: int32 starts game at 0 - Power? (in F8 histograph)
+  - 0x0c: int32 starts game at 0 - Power (in F8 histograph) ✓
   - 0x10: int32 starts game at -1, then appears to be count from player# to 0 for non-barbs, in reverse order of index (additional: -1 until first city founded?)
   - 0x14: int32; 2 for AI, 3 for human player?
   - 0x18: int32 0 in early game